 The Asteroid Mining Corporation

 Welcome to the United Kingdom's portal to the asteroid mining industry.
-We are a new aerospace start-up company that aims to open up the possibilities and potential of an off-Earth commercial market.
+We are a young aerospace start-up company on a mission to exploit the potential of an off-Earth commercial market.

 The Basic Objectives In A Nutshell